d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 #### Vocabulary review.
 Complete Q1--Q4 before class.{-}

-Note: You will need to use the provided `R` script file for activity 5 to complete question 3.
+Note: You will need to use the provided `R` script file for Activity 5 to complete question 3.

-1. What type of plot is used to display the relationship between `budget_mil` and `revenue_mil`?
+1. What type of plot should used to display the relationship between `budget_mil` and `revenue_mil`?

 \vspace{0.2in}

-2. What three summary statistics are used to describe the relationship between two quantitative variables?
+2. What three summary statistics could be used to describe the relationship between two quantitative variables?

 \vspace{0.4in}

 We will look at the relationship between budget and revenue for movies released in 2016.
 Enter the variable name `budget_mil` for xx and `revenue_mil` for yy at line 7 in the `R` script file to create the scatterplot.
-(Note: both variables are measured in "millions of dollars").
+(Note: both variables are measured in "millions of dollars", or $MM.)
 Highlight and run lines 1--12.

 ```r